 For a healing wellness shot, combine elderflower tea or syrup with fresh lemon juice, ginger, and a pinch of cayenne.
 This combination delivers immune support with anti-inflammatory and antimicrobial benefits from multiple botanicals.

-Elderflower also makes an excellent addition to herbal tea blends.
-Combine it with chamomile and lavender for a relaxing evening tea, or mix it with peppermint and lemon balm for digestive support.
-The possibilities are limited only by your imagination and the herbs available to you.
+Elderflower also works well in herbal tea blends.
+Pair it with chamomile and lavender for an evening tea, or with peppermint and lemon balm for digestive support.
+It blends easily because the flavor is floral rather than assertive.

 Elderflower Syrup Recipe